Skip to main content

 • 1 salary point for Los Angeles Unified School District.

-• For all other districts, 3 Continuing Education Units (processing fee applicable)
+• 3 Continuing Education Units for other districts (processing fee applies).

 Session